 Many chimes play two simple notes: ding dong!
 Some others, however, treat you to a more elaborate song.
 The most recognizable tune for doorbells is called Westminster Quarters.
 This tune originated in Cambridge, England, in the late 1700s.

 It wasn't until this tune was adopted by the clock tower at the Palace of Westminster in London that it became famous.
 Every quarter hour, the tune rings out.
 At the top of the hour it's punctuated -- once for each hour -- by the giant main bell called Big Ben. (find door chimes that play Westminster Quarters here)

-LAMPS PLUS carries many of styles of doorbell buttons and doorbell chimes.
-Whether you're looking for wired doorbell kits, wireless systems, or just need a replacement button or chime ... we have a great selection.
-You're sure to find a style that fits you and your home.
+Lamps Plus carries many of styles of buttons and chimes, so you are sure to find a style that fits you and your home.